rsmp-nordic/rsmp_website/pages/about.md

 # RSMP - Roadside Message Protocol
 Effective and intelligent handling of traffic is a priority to the cities, municipalities and state bodies on the Nordic region.

+This is an addtion.

 To achieve this goal, the protocols used to monitor and control traffic signal, variable message signs and other road side equipment are central.
-Proprietary standards cause vendor lock-in and fragmented infrastructure, while open standard can reduce maintenance costs, increase interoperability and support innovation.
+OK standards cause vendor lock-in and fragmented infrastructure, while open standard can reduce maintenance costs, increase interoperability and support innovation.

-RSMP (Roadside Message Protocol) was developed as an open protocol for this purpose.
-RSMP is an  open modern and lightweight protocol, based on JSON messages.
-It can be easily extended via Signal Exchange List, which are maintained for different types of equipments, like traffic signals and variable messages signs.

 # The RSMP Nordic Partnership
 RSMP is maintained and developed by RSMP Nordic, a partnership of road authorities in the Nordic region.